Married lecturer fired after having sex with 'vulnerable' student loses his four year 'unfair dismissal' fight

 A disciplinary panel looked at the investigation and produced a report upholding the three allegations and recommending Dr Dronsfield’s dismissal.
 The university dismissed him on April 8th 2014.

 Dr Dronsfield believed this was an “unfair” dismissal so he appealed the descision which led to an Employment Appeal Tribunal held in London in April 2016.
 The judge at this particular hearing granted him a further hearing.

 Now after four years of fighting against his sacking, and after a series of court hearings, an employment judge at Watford Employment Tribunal has thrown out the lecturer's unfair dismissal claim.
 Judge Alastair Smail ruled the university was right to sack Dr Dronsfield because he demonstrated “immoral, scandalous or disgraceful behaviour incompatible with the office”.

-The University of Reading has been approached for comment.
+The University of Reading has been approached by The National Student for comment.